Almanac

 There are trade-offs in privacy and I’m trying to be cognizant of each trade-off I make.

-- firefox: fast, privacy first browsing.
+- brave: privacy first browsing..

 - https everywhere: we’re still way behind HTTPS adoption.